OusManDiouf/building-modern-app-with-go/README.md

 # building-modern-app-with-go

-# NOTE: This project serve as a starting point for wrweb app in go
+# NOTE: This project serve as a starting point for web app in go
 This project use the following packages:

 Routing: